I Want to Bid, What Do I Do?

 As a supplier you can:

-• Set up a Supplier Finder Profile which allows procurement officers to invite you to a Quick Quote.
+• set up a Supplier Finder Profile which allows buyers to invite you to a Quick Quote

-• invite specific suppliers to submit quotations for low value/risk goods and services through the online 'Quick Quote' system;
+• invite specific suppliers to submit quotations for low value goods and services which are also low risk through the online 'Quick Quote' system

 • reserve suitable contracts for supported businesses.